briandant/11tyblog/content/notes/overriding-settings-in-django:-a-word-of-caution.md

 In `do_stuff()`, the stub will be used, when we're testing.

 That's all good, but when I want to raise an exception in `do_stuff()`, and test that the code is responding well, I have to "mock" that stub.
-Since the class to be mocked is in `settings.py`, you can't mock it; Django doesn't treat that like a normal model, so there's warnings to not treat it as a module.
+Since the class to be mocked is in `settings.py`, you can't mock it; Django does some dynamic stuff in the background, so we can't treat it like a normal module.
 Instead, Django offers alternative interfaces to override settings.
 In a test, one way to do it is like this:

 ```python
 class MyTestCase: